 Quick-glance guide to Australian payday loans

 Payday loan lenders in Australia don’t mess around.
-If you’ve been searching for a method to borrow funds short-term that fits your busy life – congratulations, because you just found it:
+If you’ve been searching for a method to borrow funds short-term in Melbourne, Brisbane or Sydney that fits your busy life – congratulations, because you just found it:

-- Borrowers accessing payday loans in Australia can apply for amounts as low as $300, and right up to $5,000
+- Borrowers accessing payday loans in Australia can apply for amounts as low as $2,050 up to $5,000.

 - Fees on payday loans all get capped as a percentage of the loan amount.
-You’ll pay a maximum of just 4% on repayments, and no more than 20% in establishment fees
+You’ll pay a maximum of 48% per year for monthly fees and no more than $400 in establishment fees.

 - Getting your payday loan cash is fast.
 Your lender will ask you to nominate a bank account when you apply.
 As soon as your loan agreement has been reviewed, your funds will get transferred electronically.
 That usually happens same day, sometimes even quicker.

 Who can get a payday loan, and what will I need to apply